CHAPTER THIRTY—CONDITIONS

 CHAPTER THIRTY-ONE—NEGOTIATIONS

 Benson started off that morning’s check-in with having James sign a letter of resignation to send to Richard.
-He watched James sign it, his demeanor cool and polite.
+With a cool and polite demeanor, he watched James sign it.

 “How is your work going?”
 Benson asked.